A link has directed you to this review. Its location on this page may change next time you visit.

 Founded in 1930 as the cosmetics company Natone, Neutrogena is today part of the Johnson & Johnson Conglomerate, which bought the independent company Neutrogena in 1994.
 The company is known for being dermatologist recommended, and their product line includes skin care, cosmetics and sun care.

 Great for acne-prone skin: Neutrogena is best known for solving acne problems for men and women.
 They have moisturizers, cleansers, kits and cosmetics for facial and body acne.

-- Widely available: Consumers can buy Neutrogena products online or in most major drugstores and pharmacies.
+Widely available: Consumers can buy Neutrogena products online or in most major drugstores and pharmacies.
 Price conscious consumers can enjoy an extra discount and coupons when they sign up for Neutrogena’s email newsletter.

 Anti-aging: Women who are concerned with the appearance of their skin as they age can shop for a wide range of anti-aging products on Neutrogena’s website.
 Choose the product that works best for your anti-aging concern, whether it’s wrinkles, defense, pore refining, toning or microdermabrasion.

 Free shipping and returns: Consumers can enjoy free shipping on all Neutrogena orders placed directly from the company’s website that are $25 or more.
 Enjoy a full refund (minus shipping costs) for items returned within 30 days of the shipping date.

 Active Facebook community: Neutrogena’s Facebook page is very active, and the company posts information about skin-related topics, such as skin cancer and acne.
 They respond publicly and privately to consumer questions and complaints.

-Neutrogena Company Profile
+Neutrogena Company Information

 - Company Name: